 Java I/O Tutorial

 Java I/O (Input and Output) is used to process the input and produce the output.

 Java uses the concept of a stream to make I/O operation fast.
 The java.io package contains all the classes required for input and output operations.

 We can perform file handling in Java by Java I/O API.

-In java, 3 streams are created for us automatically.
+In Java, 3 streams are created for us automatically.
 All these streams are attached with the console.

 1) System.out: standard output stream